emailalosha/kubernetes/jenkins/README.md

 Able to complete all mandatory learning and training on / before time.
 Have proper documentation and knowledge transfer aligned so that new member can be onboarded with minimal effort, and can be utilized quickly.

-Aspirational goal
-CISSP training, will help me and organization to better design the environment on security paradiagm.
-TOGAF will help me and team to suggest better design Cloud certification, will help me and team for better desing and working style

 # How to create a separate node as the environment to act as jenkins agent ?
 ***
 ## Pre-requisite